webpack-contrib/css-loader/README.md

 Type: `Number`
 Default: `0`

-Option `importLoaders` allows to configure how many loaders before `css-loader` should be applied to `@import`ed resources.
+Option `importLoaders` allows you to configure how many loaders before `css-loader` should be applied to `@import`ed resources.

 **webpack.config.js**